A Note on Improved Loss Bounds for Multiple Kernel Learning: Introduction

 \section{Introduction}

 We refer to \cite{hs-11} for the motivation and definitions of multiple kernel learning.
-The paper \cite{hs-11} presented a number of results including a new bound on the generalisation error of classifiers learned from a multiple kernel class with a logarithmic dependence on the number of kernels used and with that logarithm entering additively into the bound -- that is independently of the complexity of the individual kernels or the margin of the classifier on the training set.
+It presents a number of results, including a new Rademacher complexity bound on the generalisation error of classifiers learned from a multiple kernel class with a logarithmic dependence on the number of kernels used and with that logarithm entering additively into the bound---that is, independently of the complexity of the individual kernels or the margin of the classifier on the training set.

-An anonymous referee made us aware of a weakness in the presentation of this proof that was subsequently highlighted in a recent tutorial \cite{cmr-11}.
-In this short note we give a detailed proof of the bound presented in \cite{hs-11} albeit with one constant weakened from 5 to 11.
+In this paper, we follow the approach presented in~\cite{hs-11} but correct some of the errors that are present.
+Unfortunately, the Rademacher complexity risk bound turns out to exhibit a \emph{multiplicative} dependence on the logarithm of the number of kernels and the margin achieved by the classifier.